Space Security Index

 - An assessment of the status of space security based on a consultative process engaging a broad cross-section of space stakeholders through an online expert survey and a working group of space experts.

 Space Security Index 2019 is the 16th annual report on developments related to safety, sustainability, and security in outer space.
-It is part of the broader Space Security Index (SSI) project, which aims to improve transparency on space activities and provide a common, comprehensive, objective knowledge base to support the development of national and international policies that contribute to the governance of outer space as a shared global commons.
+It is part of the broader Space Security Index (SSI) project, which aims to improve transparency on space activities and provide a common, comprehensive, objective knowledge base to support the development of dialogue and policies that contribute to the governance of outer space as a shared global commons.
 Inside this report, you will find contextual information and annual updates on 17 indicators of space security, organized under four broad themes.
-This arrangement is intended to reflect the increasing interdependence, mutual vulnerabilities, and synergies of outer space.
+This arrangement is intended to reflect the increasing interdependence, mutual vulnerabilities, and synergies of outer space activities.

-This project would not be possible without the generous financial and in-kind support from The Simons Foundation; Project Ploughshares; Erin J.C.
-Arsenault Trust Fund at McGill University, Faculty of Law; Institute of Air and Space Law at McGill University, The Research Unit for Military Law and Ethics at The University of Adelaide, and The Space Policy Institute at George Washington University.
+This project would not be possible without the generous financial and in-kind support from The Simons Foundation Canada, Project Ploughshares, The Erin J.C.
+Arsenault Trust Fund at McGill University, The Institute of Air and Space Law at McGill University, The Research Unit for Military Law and Ethics at The University of Adelaide, and The Space Policy Institute at The George Washington University.